section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

 9. We created a state to track the authentication state of the user and used the `onAuthStateChanged` handler to update the state.

-10. We used the `auth` module to sign out the user from the application from the *Authenticated* screen.
+10. We used the `auth` module to sign the user out from the application from the *Authenticated* screen.

 11. We learned how to add Test numbers from the Firebase console.

 Congratulations, :partying_face: You did it.

-Thanks for Reading!
+Thanks for reading!

+---
+Peer Review Contributions by: [Daniel Katungi](/engineering-education/authors/daniel-katungi/)